 That said, not all MQLs will be a fit for your company, which is where sales qualification comes in, too.

-In essence: marketing qualified leads should be thought of as quantity, while sales qualified leads are more about quality.
+In essence: marketing qualified leads should be thought of as quantity, while qualified leads in sales are more about quality.
 MQLs still need to be qualified by sales before they can be contacted.

-So, which lead TENDs TO BE HIGHER QUALITY?
+So, Which Leads TEND TO BE HIGHER QUALITY?

 The truth is there is no definitive answer to this.